-11 Rule 1080(n)(ii)(A).

-Rule 1080(n)(ii)(A)(7).
-The Exchange proposes new language in subsection (b) stating that the minimum price increment for PAN responses and for an Initiating Member's stop price and/or for an NWT price in the case of a Complex Order shall be \$0.01.
+Rule 1080(n)(ii)(A)(6) (re-numbered as (n)(ii)(A)(7)).
+Regarding the minimum price increment for PAN responses and for an Initiating Member's stop price and/or for an NWT price in the case of a Complex Order (\$0.01), the Exchange is adding(n)(ii)(A)(7)(b).

 Rule 1080(n)(ii)(A)(9).
 The Exchange proposes new language in subsection (9) stating that a Complex Order PAN response must be equal to or better than the cPBBO, as defined in Commentary .08(a) of this Rule 1080 at the time of receipt of the PAN response.
 PAN responses may be modified or cancelled during the Auction.
 A PAN response (except if it is a Complex Order) submitted with a price that is outside the NBBO will be rejected.
 A Complex Order PAN response submitted with a price that is outside the cPBBO will be rejected.
+A PAN or Complex Order PAN response which is inferior to the stop price of the PIXL order will be rejected.